An Interview With Andrew Schloss

 Right – you don’t want to become overly reliant on the technology.
 The denizens of the plastic planets they visited in Star Trek taught me that.
 There’s no doubt, though, that technology becomes a part of us.
 Maybe the way that we make music is changing because we’re changing along with the technology.

-It could be, it could be… I just wonder.
-God, if I wonder, I can’t imagine what my colleagues must think!
-Think of where I teach now, at the University of Victoria… think of the clarinet teachers!
-What are they thinking about all of this?
-Luckily for me, I teach computer music, so I’m not going to lose this argument, but at the same time, I’m worried about it, because I do believe that people need to play instruments.
-I also find that of the students I’ve had, the ones that do the best are often the ones who had a command of some instrument.
-If somebody comes in who is a really smart engineer, and they want to do computer music, they often sit there like… what do I do?
+I do wonder about this.
+I can’t imagine what my colleagues (the instrumental/performance faculty) must think!
+Luckily for me, I teach electronic/computer music, so I’m not going to lose this argument, but at the same time, I’m worried about it, because I really believe that people need to play instruments.
+For example, I find that of the students I’ve had, the ones that do the best are often the ones who have a command of some instrument.
+If somebody comes in to my class who is a really clever engineer, but doesn’t know anything about acoustic music, they often sit there like…what do I do?
 What are the raw materials?
+They need a musical context/understanding to be effective.

-Yeah, exactly: how do you make music?
-What happens is that you give a student like that a defined project, and they’ll do it because they’re smart programmers, but the problem is that they don’t know where to go with it.
+Exactly: how do you make music?
+What happens is that if you give a student like that a defined project, they’ll do it because they’re good programmers, but the problem is that sometimes they don’t know where to go with it.
 That’s where, whatever it is, this musical intuition…

 It’s a language.
 You have to find a voice, and then learn how to speak it.